nickrigby/silc-nav/readme.md

 ```

 ## SASS variables
 The nav component is set up with no deliberate styling.
-However, a number of [SASS variables](src/scss/_variables.scss) can be overriden to easily add style.
+However, a number of [SASS variables](src/scss/_variables.scss) can be overridden to easily add style.